juru-juliette/delani/README.md

 # delani
 This is a fictional studio landing page
-# {Delani Studio}
+# Delani Studio
 ## Description
-{This is webpage for delani studio, where you can get more information about us what we do and portforio}
+This is webpage for delani studio, where you can get more information about us what we do and portforio
 ## Setup/Installation Requirements
 * visual studio code
 * To create a repository on github